Exotic and elegant Anthurium plants catch the eye. The flashy and colorful spathes with heart shaped leaves will steal your heart.

-They make beautiful potted houseplants, patio plants and lovely ornamentals in your tropical garden.
+Anthuriums make beautiful potted houseplants.
+They also work well as patio plants and lovely ornamentals in your tropical garden.

-Anthuriums are commonly known as painters palette, flamingo flower and Laceleaf.
+Anthuriums are commonly known as painters palette, flamingo flower or Laceleaf.
 There are over 1000 varieties that are Native to Mexico, Argentina, Columbia Ecuador and the Caribbean.

-Anthurium scherzerianum and Anthurium andraeanum are the most common species you will find in garden centers.
-More are showing up all the time so keep your eye out.
+Anthurium scherzerianum and Anthurium andraeanum are the most common species.
+They are found in most garden centers.

-In warm humid tropical climates Anthuriums enjoy moist rich well drained soil and thrive in shadier areas outdoors.
-They can go wild in tropical climates.
+Anthuriums enjoy moist rich well drained soil and thrive in shadier areas outdoors.
+They can go grow outdoors in warm climate zones of 10a or warmer.
+In tropical climates, these plants can thrive and go wild.

 More Lovely Foliage Plants:

-All of these plants add interest and life to your home too.
-For even more indoor plant ideas take a look at our Houseplant section.
+Plants add interest and life to your home.
+The Golden and neon Pothos for instance are easy care and so pretty. for more ideas take a look at our Houseplant section.

 What we recognize as the plant flower is actually a colorful spathe.
 Anthuriums bloom on Spathes like their plant cousin the peace lily.

-Anthuriums blooms last for several months.
-With good pruning and care Anthuriums will continually send up new spathes to replace the ones that die back.
+The blooms last several months.
+With good pruning and care Anthuriums will continually send up new spathes.
+As the old ones die off, just prune them.
+So you can enjoy the lively colors of this plant throughout the year.

 - This aroid requires a light soil.